CartoDB/dataservices-api/doc/quota_information.md

 * It is advised to store results of these queries into your datasets, and refresh them as needed.
 This ensure more control of quota credits for your account

-## Quota information functions
+## Quota Information Functions

-Two functions are available to obtain information about available services quotas.
+There are several SQL functions that you can run to obtain quota information about your services.

 ## cdb_service_quota_info()